Shannon Hayes Buescher

 In 2016, Shannon became an Intuitive Eating counselor.
 She completed the training with Evelyn Tribole, MS, RDN, one of the co-authors of Intuitive Eating.
 Shannon is passionate about helping those that have struggled with constant dieting, weight cycling or yo-yo dieting to rediscover trust with themselves again and find a healthy relationship with food.

 In 2021, Shannon started the Somatic Experiencing (SE) practitioner training.
 Somatic Experiencing is a body-centered approach to healing that cultivates an integrated connection with mind and body.
 SE’s main goal is help shift the trauma-related stress response.
-Shannon is currently in her Intermediate year of training.
+Shannon is currently in her Advanced year of training.

 Shannon is not the “average” dietitian.
 She is a nutritional counselor.
 Most often, Shannon is working with a therapist to help optimize the self-discovery and healing in the process of creating a new relationship with food and body.
 Shannon helps you to look beyond the surface food and your body and discover the emotions that are attached to the excess or lack of food.
 She helps you look at how you are prioritizing food and yourself in your life.
 She encourages changing the language you use with food and yourself to be kinder, more loving, and self-honoring.